 - Agree to Google's terms of service, and then review "additional apps" from Google and Samsung to install — you can always install these later if you wish.

-After all of those steps, you're dropped onto the home screen of your phone to get acquainted with everything.
+After all these steps, you'll be taken to your phone's home screen to get acquainted with everything.
 How you configure everything from this point on is up to your personal preferences.
 Get all of your apps installed and set up just how you like, configure your home screen, and dive into the settings to find all of the little tweaks you want to make.
 Over time, your phone will become just as unique as you.

 Additional tips for an optimal setup

-Of course, you can arrange your device however you like, but if you're anything like me, there are a few quick things you'll want to set up once you've reached the end of the initial setup screen.
-Here are a few settings I'd recommend enabling or tweaking based on my personal usage with the Galaxy S20 FE.
+Of course, you can set up your device however you like, but if you're anything like me, there are a few quick things you'll want to set up once you've reached the end of the initial setup screen.
+Here are a few settings I'd recommend enabling or tweaking based on my usage:

 - Tap the weather widget on the home screen and grant access to your location data.
 This will allow you to display the local weather on your home screen, updated automatically every six hours.